meganpayneconsulting/docker_sample/README.md

 Docker has [complete instructions](https://docs.docker.com/get-docker/) on how to install the docker software.
 This is how the docker container will be built.

+Note: Additional setup needs to be done on Linux to run as a non root user.
+If you don't do that step, add sudo to all the docker commands.

 ### Build and run the sample docker container

 The first step is to pull the base image from the [Docker container image library](https://hub.docker.com/).